psychemedia/sin-eater-resources/src/_founding_folklore_society.md

-# An Aside — The Founding of the Folk_lore Society
+# An Aside — The Founding of the Folk-Lore Society

 In the *Saturday Review* of February 5th, 1876, an article appeared commenting on a new initiative by the editor of a provincial newspaper to encourage their local readers to send in collected examples of local folk-lore before it was lost and forgotten:

 ```{admonition} THE DECAY OF RURAL TRADITION, in The Saturday Review, February 5th, 1876